ThoughtProcess

 The archive you build becomes a testament to the complexity of your thought.

-Annotate passages, leave notes in the margin, and draw links between related sections across different sources.
-What accumulates is a map of your own connections and judgement.
+Annotate passages, leave notes in the margin, and jot down longer ideas with citations to the exact location of their supporing evidence.
+What accumulates is a map of your own connections and judgement instead of a flat document dump.

 Curation isn’t storage — choosing and arranging IS the interpretive act.
 The shelf is a first draft.